Relation between semigroup growth and resolvent decay for immediately differentiable semigroups: Growth of quasi-multiplication semigroups

 \section{Growth of quasi-multiplication semigroups}

-In this section, we present a sharper result for the following special class of $C_0$-semigroups: We say that an immediately differentiable $C_0$-semigroup $(T(t))_{t \geq 0}$ on a Banach space with generator $A$ is of the {\em quasi-multiplication form} if
+In this section, we present a sharper result for the following special class of $C_0$-semigroups: We say that an immediately differentiable $C_0$-semigroup $(T(t))_{t \geq 0}$ on a Banach space with generator $A$ is of {\em quasi-multiplication type} if

 for all $t > 0$ and